Does Home Warranty Cover Garage Door Repairs? What You Need to Know

 Home warranty contracts can vary dramatically between providers.
 Always request a sample contract before purchasing and look specifically for the section on garage door openers to confirm what is and isn't covered in your state.

-For a deeper dive into what typically gets left out of home warranty policies, the guide on home warranty exclusions is an essential read before you buy.
+For a deeper dive into what typically gets left out of home warranty policies, the guide on home warranty code upgrades is essential reading.
+You can also review our breakdown of claim approval rates by company before you sign.

 Compare Home Warranty Options in Ohio